reachingfdreams/sendo_homework/README.md

    - Run @sudo apt-get install default-jdk@

 3. Run elastichsearch: CD to @elasticsearch-6.2.2@
-  * Run @bin/elasicsearch@, this will start es on localhost:9200
+   - Run @bin/elasicsearch@, this will start es on localhost:9200

 4. Install virtual python and its dependencies, open new terminal and CD to the root of the repository.
     - Install python virual env
       Run @apt-get install python3-venv@

     - In root of the repository, set up a virtualenv:
       Run @python3 -m venv venv@
       Run @source venv/bin/activate@

     - Install the necessary python requirements:
       Run @pip install -r requirements.txt@

     - Set up the searchapp packages.
       @pip install -e .@

 5. Fetch all products of sendo.vn/thoi-trang-nu
     - Run @python products_downloader.py total_page@, |total_page| is an integer
       and wait for a while to fetch all products.

 6. Import all fetched sendo products into es
     - Run @python searchapp/index_products.py@ and wait for a while

 7. Start Python http server, which will publish search function to end users.
     - Start server by runing @python searchapp/run.py@, this server will start on localhost:5000

 8. Test search function
     - Open a browser (Chromium is preferred) and type @http://localhost:5000/index@
     - Start search any product you want and see the result

 TODO
 ====

-1. Write aggreation API (4th section)
-2. Use docker-compose
+1. Use docker-compose
-3. Optimize whole code if released to production.
+2. Optimize whole code if released to production.